sean-yeoh/simple_spark/README.md

 ## Update from SparkPost

-As SparkPost have now stopped development on their own gem, and have recommended this one as being a better alternative, bumping version to 1.0.0 - the code has been running in production for a while now and seems stable and near feature complete.

 Posted in the SparkPost Announcements channel on 17th May 2016

 > Due to incredible support and contributions from the community, we will be discontinuing support of the official SparkPost ruby client library as of May 17, 2016.

-If you’re looking for an alternative, take a look at some of these repositories: https://github.com/search?l=Ruby&q=sparkpost&type=Repositories&utf8=%E2%9C%93, including ​*simple_spark*​ by @jakcharlton
+As SparkPost have now stopped development on their own gem, and have recommended this one as being a better alternative, bumping version to 1.0.0 - the code has been running in production for a while now and seems stable and near feature complete.

 ## Installation